RobinChen121/robinchen121.github.io-12/_posts/2016-08-29-example-post-three.md

 ---
-title: Description of a Pot Still
+title: A query about one paper
 categories:
-- General
+- paper reading, supply chain financing, dynamic programming
 excerpt: |
   A pot still is a type of still used in distilling spirits such as whisky or brandy.
 Heat is applied directly to the pot containing the wash (for whisky) or wine (for brandy).
 feature_text: |